reorg/pg_repack/doc/pg_repack_jp.rst

 ..
 DDL commands
   ^^^^^^^^^^^^

-  You will not be able to perform DDL commands of the target table(s) **except** VACUUM or ANALYZE while pg_repack is working. pg_repack will hold an ACCESS SHARE lock on the target table during a full-table repack, to enforce this restriction.
+  You will not be able to perform DDL commands of the target table(s) while pg_repack is working. pg_repack will hold an SHARE UPDATE EXCLUSIVE lock on the target table during a full-table repack, to enforce this restriction.

   If you are using version 1.1.8 or earlier, you must not attempt to perform any DDL commands on the target table(s) while pg_repack is running.
 In many cases